University campus in New Hampshire

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Computer Engineering Degree Programs in New Hampshire — Detailed School Profiles
+In-depth Computer Engineering program profiles in New Hampshire

 At the associate's level, SNHU's computer engineering program leverages the university's scale and online infrastructure to offer flexible pathways without sacrificing rigor—students can pursue the degree fully on-campus, fully online, or in hybrid formats depending on life circumstances and career stage.
 The curriculum emphasizes emerging technologies in IoT, cloud computing, and networked systems, reflecting market demand and the evolution of engineering practice beyond isolated hardware.
 Strong industry advisory boards help keep course content current, and the program's size enables robust internship networks across Fortune 500 companies and technology firms.
 Graduates frequently transition into roles spanning embedded systems, network infrastructure, and full-stack product development, with many pursuing graduate specialization afterward.
 For working professionals or non-traditional students, SNHU removes barriers to entry while maintaining hands-on laboratory components and capstone design requirements.